moosemoose22/Timeline/regions.md

 From [individuals/spain](individuals/spain)
 ogrinfo ESP_adm2.shp -geom=NO -sql "SELECT CONCAT(CAST(ID_2 AS character), '\*\*', NAME_1, '\*\*', NAME_2) as newName FROM  ESP_adm2" | grep "newName (String)" | sed 's/  newName (String) = //g' | sed "s/'/\_/g" | sed "s/ /\_/g" | xargs -I {} ./combineIndividuals.sh {}

 Note that in the bash script for Spain, we need to convert some of the names.
+You should also get some topojson errors for ceuta_y_melilla and islas_canarias for spain.
+Since those aren't promiment on our map (Tenerife isn't on the map at all currently), I haven't dealt with them yet.

 Finally, please note that the admin3 data for Spain is mostly missing.
 The admin3 region names are often "n.a. (*counter*).
 Yuo can see  a list of all remaining missing regions by running [updateESPmissingAdm3/findAdm3.js](updateESPmissingAdm3/findAdm3.js).